dbt, Data Testing, Assertions, Test Coverage, Data Quality

 tests:

-# Ensure no duplicate events within a time window
+# Ensure no duplicate events (composite uniqueness)

 - dbt_utils.unique_combination_of_columns: